cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 db, err := sql.Open("postgres", os.Getenv("DB_URL"))
 ```

-The application uses `DB_URL` to establish a database handle, `db` (representing a pool of connections) which allows the application to communicate with the database.
+The application uses `DB_URL` to establish a database handle `db` (representing a pool of connections) which allows the application to communicate with the database.

 The database is **credential-protected**.
 With Secretless, we will be able to use a value of `DB_URL` of the form:  `postgresql://x@localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`.
 The application will not require knowledge of credentials to connect to the database.